-The present annotation standard takes an approach which combines generalized quantifier theory with the neo-Davidsonian event-based approach, including the use of semantic roles as defined in ISO 24617-4.
+The annotation scheme defined here takes an approach which combines generalized quantifier theory with the neo-Davidsonian event-based approach, including the use of semantic roles as defined in ISO 24617-4.

-&lt;sup>1 The XML representation specified in ISO 24617-7 uses an XML element called 'eventuality' with an attribute 'eventFrame'; instead the notation of ISO 24617-1 is used here, with its 'event' element and 'pred' attribute.
+1 The XML representation specified in ISO 24617-7 uses an XML element called 'eventuality' with an attribute 'eventFrame'; instead the notation of ISO 24617-1 is used here, with its 'event' element and 'pred' attribute.